Industry Comparison: Evaluating Apple Against Competitors In Technology Hardware, Storage & Peripherals Industry - Apple (NASDAQ:AAPL)

 -

-The stock's Price to Earnings ratio of 33.07 is lower than the industry average by 0.83x, suggesting potential value in the eyes of market participants.
+At 31.48, the stock's Price to Earnings ratio is 0.81x less than the industry average, suggesting favorable growth potential.

 -